Enrolments

 Don’t let your child hear anything negative.
 For example, some parents will often talk about how anxious they are about their child’s first day.
 If your child hears how anxious you are then they are also going to be anxious.
 If you need to express your fears with educators or relatives its best if your child is not able to hear you.

 Don’t feel guilty.
-Many children will be very unsettled on their first day.
+Many children will be unsettled on their first day.
 This is normal.
 What we encourage parents to remember is that you have put your child into preschool for a specific reason whether it is to develop skills in certain areas, for social interaction with other children or for school readiness.
 Therefore you need not feel guilty if your child is having difficulties settling.
 If you are concerned please talk to the educators, we are here to help.
 Be patient, some children can take up to 6 weeks to settle in.
-Try to focus on the reasons you are sending your child to preschool and the long term benefit of having them settle more easily into formal schooling.
+Try to focus on the reasons you are sending your child to preschool and the long term benefit of supporting them to settle more easily into Kindergarten when they begin..

 To help prepare your child for preschool you may like to do the following things: